Connecticut Wing Civil Air Patrol

 The Connecticut Wing Civil Air Patrol is the highest echelon of Civil Air Patrol in the state of Connecticut.
-Headquartered in Beers Hall at the Connecticut Valley Hospital campus in Middletown, Connecticut, Connecticut Wing (CTWG) has 14 primary subordinate units located throughout the state to help it carry out its missions.
+Headquartered in Beers Hall at the Connecticut Valley Hospital campus in Middletown, Connecticut, Connecticut Wing (CTWG) has 12 primary subordinate units located throughout the state to help it carry out its missions.
 The missions include providing aerospace education and training for all of its members, teaching leadership skills to Connecticut youth, and performing various domestic emergency services for the United States of America in a noncombatant capacity.

 Members were notably instrumental in major events during the Wing's 75-year history, carrying out operations in World War II, 9/11, and the Hurricane Katrina disaster.
 The Wing has received numerous awards and recognitions, including unit citations from the Northeast Region Headquarters and National Headquarters, as well as government recognition by local, state and federal officials.
 Several individual members, including most cadet officers, are recognized by the Connecticut General Assembly upon receiving their promotions.
 Governor M. Jodi Rell declared December 1, 2007, Civil Air Patrol Day in the State of Connecticut, in recognition of the continuing efforts of the Wing and held as an anniversary to the Wing's creation on December 1, 1941.
 The Wing currently has more than 700 members.

 History

 During World War II, Connecticut Wing was heavily involved in coastal patrol and anti-submarine missions along its section of the Atlantic coast.
 For this, it received two air medals from the U.S. government.
 Connecticut Wing also flew recovery operations to rescue American pilots who had lost their aircraft domestically.
-One of the Sikorsky S-39 Flying Boats used for recovery operations is now on display at the New England Air Museumat Bradley International Airport in Windsor Locks, Connecticut.
+One of the Sikorsky S-39 Flying Boats used for recovery operations is now on display at the New England Air Museum at Bradley International Airport in Windsor Locks, Connecticut.

 Among the other missions that Connecticut Wing currently performs is the Long Island Sound Patrol (LISP) program.
 LISP flies patrol missions across Long Island Sound during the summer months in coordination with the United States Coast Guard to provide more immediate assistance to vessels in distress.
 The Wing was credited with numerous finds and saves in the year following its inception in summer 2007, and plans are in effect to continue the program.